physimals/fabber_core/doc/priors.rst

 A spatial prior applies spatial regularization to the parameter so that the spatial variation in it's value is limited by the information present in the data.
-This has the effect of smoothing the parameter map in areas where there is not enought information in the data to justify more detail.
+This has the effect of smoothing the parameter map in areas where there is not enough information in the data to justify more detail.

 This can be beneficial since it produces smoother parameter maps with clearer